yehchunhung/spark-infer-bench/multi-turn/README.md

 ## Experiment FAQ

-#### Could you tell me which cause the program stop early, before finishing all 24 available conversations?
+#### Could you tell me which causes the program stop early, before finishing all 24 available conversations?

 DeepWiki: https://deepwiki.com/search/in-benchmarksmultiturnbenchmar_7ee42769-af60-45a2-8e0c-fe321bb990a9